 Currently, group therapy is available to women enrolled in residential treatment at Wayside.
-We do offer individual therapy as an outpatient service.
+We do offer group and individual therapy as an outpatient service.

 Group therapy involves our therapists working with multiple people at the same time in guided discussion.

 Group therapy is a vital component of residential treatment at Wayside.
 In these sessions, you will develop greater self-awareness by listening and sharing with fellow women.
 We provide a safe space for you to explore vulnerability, grief, trauma and healthy relationships.
 This format can provide a unique sense of support and shared experience.
 It is a key part of your comprehensive recovery plan.

 Sessions are also designed to help you build new and authentic relationships with other women who share your experience.
 The women in your group may start out as strangers, but will likely develop into trusted allies to support you in your recovery.

 Group therapy topics and activities address a wide range of needs:

 - Psycho-education to better understand and cope with your diagnosis

 - Therapeutic processing to analyze past events with your new coping skills and create a new narrative around the event

 - Dialectical Behavior Therapy (DBT) skills to accept yourself, feel safe, and manage your emotions